ceph/ceph/doc/radosgw/dynamicresharding.rst

 ===============

-Clusters prior to Luminous 12.2.11 and Mimic 13.2.5 left behind stale bucket instance entries that weren't automatically cleaned up.
-The issue also affected LifeCycle policies which weren't applied to resharded buckets anymore.
+Clusters prior to Luminous 12.2.11 and Mimic 13.2.5 left behind stale bucket instance entries, which were not automatically cleaned up.
+The issue also affected LifeCycle policies, which were not applied to resharded buckets anymore.
 Both of these issues can be worked around using a couple of radosgw-admin commands.

-Stale Instance Management
+Stale instance management
 -------------------------

+List the stale instances in a cluster that are ready to be cleaned up.

 ::

    # radosgw-admin reshard stale-instances list

-This lists the stale instances in a cluster that are ready to be cleaned up.
-Please note that the cleanup of these instances should be done only on a single site cluster.
-The cleanup can be done by the following command:
+Clean up the stale instances in a cluster.
+Note: cleanup of these instances should only be done on a single site cluster.

 ::